MiguelMJ/Scripter/README.md

 Create interactive HTML5 pages with a script from a recorded conversation.
 Powered by Deepgram.
 Requires API key from Deepgram.
 Submission for Deepgram+DEV hackathon, 2022.

+Yout might want to read the [submission post](https://dev.to/miguelmj/hackathon-submission-interactive-conversation-scripts-for-language-learning-110c), where you will also find a demo.

 ## Get the API key
 - Deepgram (required): Create an account in deepgram.com and get an API key.